-The constellation Cepheus the King looks like a house
+Cepheus the King: The constellation that looks like a house

 Cepheus the King

 When seasoned stargazers look for the constellation Cepheus the King, they search for a five-sided pattern of stars that resembles a child’s drawing of a house.
 Sometimes this stick house is right side up.
 And at other times it appears to stand on its side or roof.
 Cepheus is far to the north on the sky’s dome.
-It lies adjacent to Polaris, the North Star.
+Plus, it lies adjacent to Polaris, the North Star.
 It’s also near the northern asterism of the Little Dipper, in the constellation Ursa Minor.
-You can use Polaris and the Little Dipper to find Cepheus.
+In fact, you can use Polaris and the Little Dipper to find Cepheus.

 From about latitude 40 degrees north, Cepheus is circumpolar.
 That is, it never rises or sets, but is always visible in the northern sky.
-For those on the northern part of Earth’s globe, the King swings around the North Star and is visible all night long, all year long.
+And for those on the northern part of Earth’s globe, the King swings around the North Star and is visible all night long, all year long.

 Cepheus may be found by drawing a triangle between the familiar Little Dipper asterism, the W-shaped constellation Cassiopeia, and the cross-shaped constellation Cygnus the Swan (aka the Northern Cross).
 Inside that triangle, you’ll find a pentagon (five-sided figure) of stars.
 This pentagon is Cepheus.